freuk/dhrun/README.md

 This is a Dhall/YAML configurable concurrent job executor meant to be used for pass/fail CI tests.
 It starts a list of processes, monitors the standard streams for patterns that should be expected or avoided, kills the processes when those criteria are met and exits accordingly.
-Essentially, this is in the spirit of [venom](https://github.com/ovh/venom).
-Compared to that project, dhrun has only one execution capability and its assertion specifications are poor.
+This is in the spirit of [venom](https://github.com/ovh/venom).
+Compared to that tool, dhrun has only one execution capability and its assertion specifications are poor.
 It supports concurrency, however.

 ### Use